-On February 26, 2021, NulibryTM became the first FDA-approved agent to reduce the risk of mortality in patients with molybdenum cofactor deficiency (MoCD) Type A, a rare condition with a median age of survival of 4 years that is estimated to occur in 1 in 100,000 - 200,000 newborns worldwide.
+On February 26, 2021, NulibryTM became the first FDA-approved agent to reduce the risk of mortality in patients with molybdenum cofactor deficiency (MoCD) Type A, a rare condition that is estimated to occur in 1 in 100,000 - 200,000 newborns worldwide.
 Three types of MoCD have been classified: Type A, Type B, and Type C. Type A, the most common type, is an autosomal recessive condition caused by a mutation in the molybdenum cofactor synthesis 1 (MOCS1) gene which leads to deficient synthesis of cyclic pyranopterin monophosphate (cPMP).
-The resultant downstream effect of the DNA sequence change includes a buildup of the neurotoxic metabolite S-sulfocysteine (SSC), which leads to rapid and irreversible neurological damage.
-Patients with the classical severe form of MoCD often develop the characteristic signs/symptoms of encephalopathy, intractable seizures, feeding difficulties, and developmental delays within the first few days of life.
+The resultant downstream effect of the DNA sequence change is a buildup of the neurotoxic metabolite S-sulfocysteine (SSC), which leads to rapid and irreversible neurological damage.
+Patients with the classical severe form of MoCD are normally asymptomatic at birth, but within a few hours to days develop early signs and symptoms of encephalopathy, intractable seizures, and feeding difficulties that are characteristic of this rapidly progressing disorder.
+Children with MoCD that survive beyond the first few months of life usually experience irreversible brain damage coupled with severe developmental delays.
+Without intervention, the median age of survival of children with MoCD is only 4 years.